However, there is one thing you must understand — being compliant does not mean you’re secure.

 California Consumer Privacy Act (CCPA)

-CCPA is a law that gives California consumers more control over how businesses use their personal data.
+CCPA gives California consumers more control over how businesses use their personal data.
 It gives consumers the right to:

 - Know about their personal data collected